nitantsoni/multiscape/README.md

-# README

-* About
+## About

-MultiScape is a Mac application that scales, crops, saves and applies a single image to multiple desktops—a simple thing that can take lots of time by hand.
-What’s best about MultiScape is that it’s really simple.
-All you have to do is supply it with an image.
-It retrieves the desktop layout information from the Mac OS and goes from there.
-The process takes seconds.
+MultiScape is a Mac application to make wallpapers that span multiple monitors.
+It will automatically scale the source image, crop it for the monitors and save the images

-* How to use
+## How to use

-Simply drag and drop any image onto the window.
-It can be a image on the local computer or something from a browser or anywhere else!
+When you start the application it will calculate the required image size to make the spanning wallpapers and display it.
+For best results, take an image larger than this size, and drag&drop it onto the window.

+The output is saved in the User/Pictures/MultiScape folder

-* Thanks
+## Thanks

 David Zwerdling for the original code

-- ***New***

-I fork this repo to simple the scale method with branch `simple_scale`, I will detect your displays and suggest find a image with MAX(widths) * MAX(heights) resolution, then just cut the image to fit all the displays without scaling.
+## Changes from parent repo

+- Crop from top left corner instead of bottom left corner
+- Images are cropped left to right from the source, with the highest display ID first
+- Minor changes to enable compatibility with macOS 12 Monterey